 Without a doubt, Translatepress is one of the best translation plugins for WP, leaving the article database simple and fluid, without messing up your WP-Admin and with a nice support.
 In addition to translating texts in articles that are effective on other pages.

 On my song lyrics website, I was able to keep the original content and translate only the H2 titles using Translatepress.
 I spent hours in groups looking for a solution that was in front of me.

 I also recommend GTranslate if you want to avoid any work and headaches, or if you want a separate host for foreign sites, especially if using subdomains or ccTLD.
 Subdirectory will still need an initial request from your server.
 Just keep in mind that if you stop paying, you will lose all translations.

 Is it worth buying Translatepress?

 I love the plugin, but I find it a bit expensive with a single license of 79 euros per year, so I bought the Developer version right away and offer a license to some customers who want to translate their website in order to help fund this 200 euros plugin.

-If you want an official Translatepress license or help translating, just contact us at Contact Form I can give you a budget, a much cheaper alternative for those who want to use Translatepress.
+If you want an official Translatepress license or help translating, just get in touch using the contact form on the website and I can give you a quote, a much cheaper alternative for those who want to use Translatepress.